Noreaster76/svm-presentation/gjh_svm_presentation.md

 ![inline](plot_separating_hyperplane_001.png)

-^ generally, a linear kernel requires the least amount of time to train, and works best if your data is linearly separable. it works very much like trying to position an infinitely long yardstick in such a way that it will be the farthest away from all of the datapoints; the datapoints closest to it that most influence its position and slope are the support vectors and are the reason we call this learning algorithm a support vector machine.  however, the metaphor of the infinitely long yardstick can only be applied literally if you have 2 attributes in your data, because you're trying to separate two 2-dimensional clouds of data points. but the heart data we were looking at earlier had not 2 attributes, but 13!! how do we get there? well, if you have 2 attributes, or columns of data, you're positioning an infinite yardstick. if you have 3 attributes, or columns of data, you're trying to position an infinite plane. if you have 4 attributes, you're trying to position a plane in 4 dimensions (not that we can easily visualize that), and so on. so, as far as the heart data goes, you're trying to position a flat plane in 13-dimensional space. but whether you're talking about a line or a plane, regardless of the number of dimensions, we call the line or plane that separates the data the separating hyperplane. but it's the separating hyperplane that we're trying to find throughout all this, so that in the future, we can plot an unclassified or uncategorized data point, and, based on which side of the hyperplane the data point falls, we will have a prediction for which class or category applies to it.
+^ generally, a linear kernel requires the least amount of time to train, and works best if your data is linearly separable. it works very much like trying to position an infinitely long yardstick in such a way that it will be the farthest away from all of the datapoints and best separate them into the two separate classes you're trying to predict; the datapoints closest to it that most influence its position and slope are the support vectors and are the reason we call this learning algorithm a support vector machine.  however, the metaphor of the infinitely long yardstick can only be applied literally if you have 2 attributes in your data, because you're trying to separate two 2-dimensional clouds of data points. but the heart data we were looking at earlier had not 2 attributes, but 13!! how do we get there? well, if you have 2 attributes, or columns of data, you're positioning an infinite yardstick. if you have 3 attributes, or columns of data, you're trying to position an infinite plane. if you have 4 attributes, you're trying to position a plane in 4 dimensions (not that we can easily visualize that), and so on. so, as far as the heart data goes, you're trying to position a flat plane in 13-dimensional space. but whether you're talking about a line or a plane, regardless of the number of dimensions, we call the line or plane that separates the data the separating hyperplane. and it's the separating hyperplane that we're trying to find throughout all this, so that in the future, we can plot an unclassified or uncategorized data point, and, based on which side of the hyperplane the data point falls, we will have a prediction for which class or category applies to it.

 ---